 With a degree in Environmental Science from Southampton University, Philippa originally started her working life in local government as an Environmental Education Officer for Dudley Metropolitan Borough Council and later, an Environmental Awareness/Recycling Officer for Wyre Forest District Council.
 When her children were young, Philippa enjoyed breastfeeding and wanted to help others.
 In 2002 she became an accredited breastfeeding counsellor with LLLGB running a breastfeeding support group in Kidderminster and Stourbridge.
-In 2011 Philippa passed the IBCLC exams in 2011 and soon after started a small private practice supporting local parents to breastfeed.
+Philippa passed the IBCLC exams in 2011 and soon after started a small private practice supporting local mothers to breastfeed.
 As part of this she spent 18 months as the lead IBCLC with Sandwell Baby Cafe at West Bromwich YMCA.
 In 2014, Philippa began developing Breastfeeding Support; an informational breastfeeding website.
 Philippa is a member of Lactation Consultants of Great Britain and Breastfeeding Support is featured in the Lactation Consultants of Great Britain monthly Education Bulletin.

 Illustrations by Cassie Pearson.